buchananja/buchananja/README.md

 # Welcome to my GitHub portfolio!

-I'm a data analyst interested in analytics and software engineering.
+I'm an analyst at the University of Aberdeen interested in data science and software engineering.

 ## 📫 Contact me
 - Email: buchananja.github@pm.me